-The USB-B connection is the recommended way for music lovers to enjoy their digital music in the best quality possible.
-The USB-DAC - "Digital to Analogue Converter" in fact replaces the soundcard of your PC / Mac and directly converts the digital music signal to analogue domain to hand it over to the amplifier.
+In this document we will mainly focus on the last option on the list, the USB-B connectivity as this is the recommended way for music lovers to enjoy their music in the best quality possible.
+The player acts as a DAC - Digital to Analogue Converter (in fact it replaces the soundcard of your PC / MAC) and directly converts the digital music signal to analogue domain to hand it over to the amplifier.